Gtonero/MIDI-to-Windsong-Lyre-Genshin-Impact/README.md

 # MIDI-to-Windsong-Lyre-Genshin-Impact
 MIDI to Windsong Lyre | Genshin Impact

-script is specifically designed for Genshin Impact
+Script is specifically designed for Genshin Impact
 The item used is Windsong Lyre.
+This script is designed to be as easy to use as possible using only Python, no 3rd program.

 # Requirement
 This script requires Python 3.7